rcoder/oscon2010/01_talk/slides.md

 # JavaScript.prototype = Scheme

+* Built at MIT 1975-80, standardized in RnRS specs (R5RS was 1998)
 * Clean, research-oriented dialect of Lisp
 * Functions are first-class values
 * Structure programs by passing _continuation_ functions